There have been a lot of things written recently about the empty nest syndrome. Some agree, some disagree. You may have read them.

 Some of us may fall foul of the system and be unable to afford childcare or is just isn’t cost effective.
 That’s always a tough one.

-Or we may have lost our sense of identify and are afraid about the change that lies ahead; we are terrified that we aren’t good enough for the job we would like to do.
+Or we may have lost our sense of identity and are afraid about the change that lies ahead; we are terrified that we aren’t good enough for the job we would like to do.

 Equally, we may just be working so we can have the luxuries it affords.
 Nothing wrong with that either.